RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### DO loop tracing

-When clauses are being traced by `#TraceSource`, due to `pos(#Tracing.#Level, 'AIR') > 0`, the DO instruction shall be traced when it is encountered and again each time the `IterateLabel` (see nnn) is encountered.
+When clauses are being traced by `#TraceSource`, due to `pos(#Tracing.#Level, 'AIR') > 0`, the DO instruction shall be traced when it is encountered and again each time the `IterateLabel` (see <!--TODO-->nnn) is encountered.
 The END instruction shall be traced when the `TraceOfEnd` label is encountered.

-When expressions or intermediates are being traced they shall be traced in the order specified by nnn.
+When expressions or intermediates are being traced they shall be traced in the order specified by <!--TODO-->nnn.
 Hence, in the absence of conditions arising, those executed prior to the first execution of `OnceLabel` shall be shown once per execution of the DO instruction; others shall be shown depending on the outcome of the tests.